15-minute quick start#

 Basic Usage#

-The most basic usage of GenSBI involves defining a simulation-based inference pipeline using one of the provided recipes.
-Here is a minimal example of setting up a flow-based inference pipeline using Flux1:
+Here is a minimal example of setting up a flow-based conditional inference pipeline using Flux1.

 1# %% Imports